NWC named Groundwater Guardian Green Site

 Green Sites are highly managed green spaces, such as golf courses, zoos, colleges, parks and camps, which implement groundwater and surface water-friendly practices.
 Of the 25 sites honored this year, Northwestern is one of only three from Iowa and one of only five colleges nationwide.

 Northwestern also received the Green Site Growth Award for implementing additional groundwater-friendly practices.
 The campus’ most recent practices include partnering with Orange City to add two additional detention ponds to capture runoff and instituting ConServe, a Student Government Association-sponsored program that challenges students to curb water and energy consumption.

-“Green Sites, like Northwestern College, can truly have a positive impact on the environment,” says Groundwater Foundation Program Manager Jennifer Wemhoff.
-“The groundwater and environmentally friendly practices they implement help benefit water resources, improve wildlife habitat, reduce stormwater runoff and responsibly manage potentially hazardous materials.”
+“Green Sites, like Northwestern College, can truly have a positive impact on the environment,” says Jennifer Wemhoff, Groundwater Foundation’s program manager.
+“The groundwater and environmentally friendly practices they implement help benefit water resources, improve wildlife habitat, reduce storm water runoff, and responsibly manage potentially hazardous materials.”

-The Green Site program began in 2007 to recognize good stewards of groundwater by encouraging green space managers to implement, measure and document their groundwater-friendly practices.
+The Groundwater Guardian Green Site program was begun in 2007 to recognize good stewards of groundwater by encouraging green space managers to implement, measure and document groundwater-friendly practices.